Giuseian/EquiPredict/README.md

   <img src="results/dataset_sample.png" style="width: 250px; height: auto;">
 </p>

 The image above is an example of annotation taken from biwi_eth_train.txt.
-Data is reported in the format **<Frame_Id, Pedestrian_Id, X_coordinate, Y_coordinate>**
+Data is reported in the format **<Frame_Id, Pedestrian_Id, X_coordinate, Y_coordinate>**.

-Following the standard setting, we use 3.2 seconds (8 timestamps) to predict 4.8 seconds (12 timestamps)
+Following the standard setting, we use 3.2 seconds (8 timestamps) to predict 4.8 seconds (12 timestamps).

 Our preprocessing pipeline goes through several stages to ensure the integrity and quality of the data used for our models:
 - The process begins with the loading, filtering and processing of trajectory data to generate motion vectors and masks for valid agents appearing in both past and future frames.
-- To handle 'None Data' due to missing information.
-We provide two approaches to handle "ivalid entries" :
+- To handle 'None Data' due to missing information, We provide two approaches to handle "invalid entries" :
     - In the first implementation, invalid entries are bypassed, focusing solely on valid agents, causing a reasonable data loss.
     - To address this limitation, the second implementation replaces invalid entries with the most recent valid data
-- The final datasets are constructed using the methods based on these preprocessing methods
+- The final datasets are constructed based on these preprocessing methods
 - *Discrete Cosine Transformation* (DCT) is applied to transform the data in the *frequency domain*

 ## Proposed Method